vasylbruchko/FileRenamer/README.md

 <br>
 Running juniper_renamer.py:

+Prerequisites: Verify python 3.10 or above is installed.

 Step 1: Navigate to the directory where juniper_renamer.py is located

 Step 2: Right click in directory and select "Open in Terminal" for Windows 11 or "Open command window here" for Windows 10